TanguyLallemand/similarity-graph/README.md

 List of possibles arguments and their effects:

-    usage: python_align.py [-h] [-a] [-f FILE] [-e] [-c [THRESHOLD]] [-d] [-p] [-m] [-i]
+usage: python_align.py [-h] [-a] [-f FILE] [-g DIRECTORY] [-e]
+                   [-c [THRESHOLD]] [-d] [-p] [-m] [-i]

 optional arguments:
-    -h, --help            show this help message and exit -a, --all             Ask script to get all fasta files from current directory
+-h, --help            show this help message and exit -a, --all             Ask script to get all fasta files from current

+                    directory
-    -f FILE, --file FILE  Give a path or filename of a fasta file -e, --concatenate     Concatenate graphs from different fasta files into one graph
+-f FILE, --file FILE  Give a path or filename of a fasta file -g DIRECTORY, --directory DIRECTORY
+                    Give a path and script will compute all fasta files in this directory
+-e, --concatenate     Concatenate graphs from different fasta files into one
+                    graph
 -c [THRESHOLD], --threshold [THRESHOLD]
                     Give a numeric value as threshold to select or not an alignement
-    -d, --default         Let script choose for output file and directory names -p, --png             Ask to save output graph in png -m, --pdf             Ask to save output graph in pdf -i, --interactive     Ask to display an interactive graph in a web browser with D3.js
+-d, --default         Let script choose for output file and directory names -p, --png             Ask to save output graph in png -m, --pdf             Ask to save output graph in pdf -i, --interactive     Ask to display an interactive graph in a web browser
+                    with D3.js